Are you a clicker trainer?

 Anja Beran and Pao in piaffe

-Anja Beran influences my work with horses greatly.
-I admire her outstanding skills as a rider and teacher but also her kind, generous and passionate personality.
-Her therapeutic riding proves the importance of CLASSICAL DRESSAGE and why we should learn more about achieving balance even if we never imagine ourselves training a piaffe.
+I admire Anja’s outstanding skills as a rider and teacher but also her kind, generous and passionate personality.
+Her therapeutic riding proves the importance of classical dressage and why we should learn more about achieving balance even if we never imagine ourselves training a piaffe.

 Mary Hunter and Jesus Rosales-Ruiz